Skip to content

 Hume Health Discount Code for Hume Band 2.0

 The Hume Band 2.0 usually retails at $355.80 but there is a launch discount.
-With my partner link and entering the code HEALNOURISHGROW at checkout takes another $50 off, bringing the total to roughly $199 before tax.
+With my partner link the price drops to $249.06, and entering the code HEALNOURISHGROW at checkout takes another $49.81 off, landing at $199.25 before tax (about $215 with tax in my cart, a total savings of $156.55).
 The discounts stack and I have verified this at checkout.
 Free standard shipping is included and Hume offers a 45 day money back guarantee.

 2. At checkout, enter the code HEALNOURISHGROW in the discount code field